 What I loved about it was the stories from Dr Johnson’s practice, which demonstrate practically how to nurture, protect and grow our relationships.
 It is really useful because it blends the best research findings about what works to improve better communication between couples, with a writing style that is practical and easy to read.
 Marg Ryan, Relationship Counsellor, Psychotherapist, BArts.
 MBusPsych.
 ClinDipSomPsych, Melbourne, Australia.

-This book gives women survivors a context for their experience, what to expect in the phases of healing, practical exercises to help with healing, and stories of fellow survivors to let them know that they are not alone.
+This is one of the best self-help books of all time.
+It gives women survivors a context for their experience, what to expect in the phases of healing, practical exercises to help with healing, and stories of fellow survivors to let them know that they are not alone.

 The Courage to Heal and the accompanying workbooks also provide guidance & support to help those close to survivors.
 The 20th anniversary addition has been updated and includes sections on Trauma and the Brain, as well as reassuring accounts of long-term survivors.
 The Courage to Heal has been an invaluable resource to every woman survivor of child sexual abuse that I have known — and there are many.
 Renee Beck, LMFT, Oakland, CA.